bentoBAUX/bentobaux.github.io/_tabs/about.md

 order: 2
 ---
 ---
-**Hi!
-I’m Bennett Poh, a Computer Science student specialising in Games Engineering at the Technical University of Munich.** I have a deep passion for graphics programming and shader creation, and this site is where I document my projects and share my knowledge.
+Hi!
+I’m Bennett Poh, a Computer Science student specialising in Games Engineering at the Technical University of Munich.
+This site is where I document my projects and share my knowledge and passion for computer graphics.

-I strive to explain complex topics in a way that’s clear, intuitive, and engaging—the way I wish I had learned them.
-Having faced these challenges myself, I want to make graphics programming more approachable for others, helping them not just understand but truly enjoy exploring these concepts.
+Here, I strive to explain complex topics the way I wish I had learned them: clear, intuitive, and engaging.
+Having faced these challenges myself, I aim to make graphics programming more approachable for others, helping them not just understand but truly enjoy exploring these concepts.

+All of my tutorials and learning resources will remain free to everyone.
+Should you ever want to say thanks, [**buying me a boba**](https://www.patreon.com/posts/buy-me-boba-138976168?utm_medium=clipboard_copy&utm_source=copyLink&utm_campaign=postshare_creator&utm_content=join_link) is a sweet way to do it.
+It also helps keep the content flowing!

 You can also find my **artworks, 3D renders, and past projects** on [ArtStation](https://www.artstation.com/bentobaux), and I showcase **shader demos, 3D animations, and level art timelapses** on [YouTube](https://www.youtube.com/@bentobaux).